soundasleep/jevon.org/wiki/testing-mocha-applications-with-grunt-using-jenkins.md

 },
 [/code]

-And add a `build:report` task to your Grunt task as necessary.
+And add a `mocha:report` task to your Grunt task (such as `report`) as necessary.

 ==Jenkins==

+Add a build step `grunt report` after whatever else you might need to do (e.g. `cd test && bower install` if you are using Yeoman generated applications).

 *You shouldn't install the <a href="https://wiki.jenkins-ci.org/display/JENKINS/xUnit+Plugin">xUnit plugin for Jenkins</a>.* It is expecting a totally different input format to that provided by the Mocha XUnit reporter.